Charles Schwab (NYSE:SCHW) Shares Down 3.6% on Analyst Downgrade

 The Charles Schwab Co.
-(NYSE:SCHW – Get Rating)’s stock price fell 3.6% during trading on Wednesday after Barclays lowered their price target on the stock from $79.00 to $61.00.
+(NYSE:SCHW – Get Rating) traded down 3.6% during trading on Wednesday after Barclays lowered their price target on the stock from $79.00 to $61.00.
 Barclays currently has an equal weight rating on the stock.
 Charles Schwab traded as low as $57.21 and last traded at $57.31.
-3,367,164 shares changed hands during mid-day trading, a decline of 83% from the average session volume of 19,464,156 shares.
+3,367,164 shares were traded during mid-day trading, a decline of 83% from the average session volume of 19,464,156 shares.
 The stock had previously closed at $59.47.

-Several other research analysts have also recently commented on SCHW.
-William Blair restated an “outperform” rating on shares of Charles Schwab in a report on Tuesday, January 17th.
-Deutsche Bank Aktiengesellschaft cut their price target on shares of Charles Schwab from $109.00 to $83.00 and set a “buy” rating for the company in a research note on Tuesday, March 14th.
-Citigroup upgraded shares of Charles Schwab from a “neutral” rating to a “buy” rating and cut their price target for the company from $83.00 to $75.00 in a research note on Monday, March 13th.
-JPMorgan Chase & Co. started coverage on shares of Charles Schwab in a research note on Friday, March 10th.
-They issued a “buy” rating and a $97.00 price target for the company.
-Finally, Bank of America dropped their price objective on shares of Charles Schwab from $74.00 to $60.00 in a research report on Monday, March 13th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and thirteen have assigned a buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $83.65.
+A number of other research firms have also weighed in on SCHW.
+JPMorgan Chase & Co. started coverage on Charles Schwab in a research note on Friday, March 10th.
+They issued a “buy” rating and a $97.00 target price on the stock.
+Morgan Stanley decreased their target price on Charles Schwab from $104.00 to $99.00 and set an “overweight” rating for the company in a report on Monday, January 30th.
+Citigroup upgraded Charles Schwab from a “neutral” rating to a “buy” rating and reduced their price target for the company from $83.00 to $75.00 in a research report on Monday, March 13th.
+The Goldman Sachs Group cut their price objective on Charles Schwab from $98.00 to $75.00 and set a “buy” rating for the company in a research report on Tuesday, March 14th.
+Finally, UBS Group lifted their price target on Charles Schwab from $90.00 to $97.00 and gave the stock a “buy” rating in a research note on Monday, January 9th.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and thirteen have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Charles Schwab has an average rating of “Moderate Buy” and a consensus target price of $83.65.

-In other Charles Schwab news, CEO Walter W. Bettinger bought 50,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 14th.
-The shares were acquired at an average cost of $59.31 per share, for a total transaction of $2,965,500.00.
-Following the transaction, the chief executive officer now directly owns 656,501 shares in the company, valued at $38,937,074.31.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-In other Charles Schwab news, Chairman Charles R. Schwab sold 188,670 shares of the firm’s stock in a transaction that occurred on Monday, February 6th.
-The shares were sold at an average price of $80.07, for a total transaction of $15,106,806.90.
-Following the completion of the transaction, the chairman now owns 30,856,646 shares in the company, valued at approximately $2,470,691,645.22.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CEO Walter W. Bettinger purchased 50,000 shares of the stock in a transaction on Tuesday, March 14th.
-The shares were purchased at an average price of $59.31 per share, with a total value of $2,965,500.00.
-Following the acquisition, the chief executive officer now owns 656,501 shares in the company, valued at approximately $38,937,074.31.
+In other Charles Schwab news, President Richard A. Wurster acquired 2,000 shares of the firm’s stock in a transaction that occurred on Friday, March 17th.
+The stock was purchased at an average cost of $54.39 per share, for a total transaction of $108,780.00.
+Following the completion of the acquisition, the president now owns 101,391 shares of the company’s stock, valued at approximately $5,514,656.49.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In other Charles Schwab news, President Richard A. Wurster purchased 2,000 shares of the company’s stock in a transaction that occurred on Friday, March 17th.
+The stock was purchased at an average price of $54.39 per share, with a total value of $108,780.00.
+Following the completion of the transaction, the president now directly owns 101,391 shares of the company’s stock, valued at approximately $5,514,656.49.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, insider Bernard J. Clark purchased 5,000 shares of the firm’s stock in a transaction dated Friday, March 17th.
+The shares were bought at an average cost of $54.83 per share, for a total transaction of $274,150.00.
+Following the completion of the purchase, the insider now directly owns 120,653 shares of the company’s stock, valued at $6,615,403.99.
 The disclosure for this purchase can be found here.
-In the last three months, insiders have purchased 76,000 shares of company stock worth $4,439,610 and have sold 728,106 shares worth $58,067,403.
-6.90% of the stock is currently owned by corporate insiders.
+Over the last 90 days, insiders have purchased 76,000 shares of company stock valued at $4,439,610 and have sold 728,106 shares valued at $58,067,403.
+6.90% of the stock is owned by corporate insiders.

-Charles Schwab (NYSE:SCHW – Get Rating) last posted its quarterly earnings data on Wednesday, January 18th.
-The financial services provider reported $1.07 earnings per share for the quarter, missing the consensus estimate of $1.10 by ($0.03).
-The company had revenue of $5.50 billion during the quarter, compared to the consensus estimate of $5.55 billion.
+Charles Schwab (NYSE:SCHW – Get Rating) last issued its earnings results on Wednesday, January 18th.
+The financial services provider reported $1.07 EPS for the quarter, missing the consensus estimate of $1.10 by ($0.03).
+The firm had revenue of $5.50 billion during the quarter, compared to analysts’ expectations of $5.55 billion.
 Charles Schwab had a return on equity of 24.94% and a net margin of 34.60%.
-The firm’s revenue for the quarter was up 16.8% on a year-over-year basis.
-During the same quarter last year, the company posted $0.86 earnings per share.
-As a group, analysts predict that The Charles Schwab Co. will post 4.1 EPS for the current year.
+The firm’s quarterly revenue was up 16.8% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $0.86 earnings per share.
+Sell-side analysts expect that The Charles Schwab Co. will post 4.1 EPS for the current year.

 Charles Schwab Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Friday, February 24th.
-Investors of record on Friday, February 10th were paid a $0.25 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Friday, February 24th.
+Shareholders of record on Friday, February 10th were given a $0.25 dividend.
 This is a positive change from Charles Schwab’s previous quarterly dividend of $0.22.
-The ex-dividend date was Thursday, February 9th.
-This represents a $1.00 dividend on an annualized basis and a yield of 1.78%.
-Charles Schwab’s dividend payout ratio (DPR) is presently 28.57%.
+The ex-dividend date of this dividend was Thursday, February 9th.
+This represents a $1.00 dividend on an annualized basis and a yield of 1.89%.
+Charles Schwab’s payout ratio is 28.57%.

 About Charles Schwab